google/ksp/README.md

 For debugging and testing processors, as well as KSP itself, please check [DEVELOPMENT.md](DEVELOPMENT.md)

-## KSP Dependency Configurations Reference
+## KSP Gradle Configurations Reference

+This section contains a reference of Gradle configurations for KSP.
+If you have not used KSP before, or this section seems unclear, please read the documentation on the Kotlin lang website which is linked above.

 When applying KSP in your Gradle project, place symbol processor dependencies into the appropriate configuration inside the `dependencies { ... }` block of your `build.gradle.kts` (or `build.gradle`) file based on your target platforms, source sets, and build variants.